 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 After Christmas 2015, my local grocer put a lot of holiday items on sale.
 One was colored aluminum foil.
 The original price was around 4 dollars.
 They were marked down to 50 cents.
 I bought a couple rolls of the silver and a couple rolls of the gold.

 I've had them for a year and still haven't figured a good way to use them.
-Even at 50 cents, they're no bargain unless I do use them.
-Anybody have any suggestions, other than the obvious gift wrapping?

 The colored aluminum foil could be used for wrapping home made bake goods for special occasions such a birthdays, visits to an elderly person, church activities.
 A cardboard pizza round could be covered with the foil to hold a cake or pie to take to a function that you would not have to have your serving dish returned.